Rosetree-Solutions/Rosetree-Guides/ApexStyleGuide.md

 #### Methods Shouldn't Have Hidden Consequences

 Again, each method should do the one thing it says it is going to do without any additional hidden functionality.
-For example, if a methods name is getTaxRate() you would expect the method to simply get the tax rate, not get the tax rate if available else calculate an estimated tax rate and populate it on a record.
+For example, if a method's name is getTaxRate() you would expect the method to simply get the tax rate, not get the tax rate if available else calculate an estimated tax rate and populate it on a record.

 #### Code Shouldn't Be Repeated